kquo/tips/index.md

 </h4>
 </body>

-For feedback and suggestions, write to <7fqdora6@duck.com>
+These pages are dedicated to the ideas of [the Enlightenment](https://en.wikipedia.org/wiki/Age_of_Enlightenment) and everyone who cherishes the pursuit of reason, science, humanism, and progress.
+For feedback and/or suggestions write to <7fqdora6@duck.com>